Roland Emmerich: 2000s

 Taking a short break from science-fiction, Emmerich next directed the American Revolutionary War epic The Patriot (2000).
 One of only five films (Universal Soldier, Anonymous, White House Down, and Midway being the others) Emmerich has directed in which he did not contribute to the screenplay, the film received a generally favorable critical and commercial response, and is Emmerich's best-reviewed film to date.
 After teaming up with new screenwriting partner Harald Kloser, Emmerich returned once again to directing a visual effects-laden adventure with 2004's blockbuster The Day After Tomorrow, another disaster film about a rapidly oncoming ice age brought upon by the effects of global warming.
 Soon afterward, he founded Reelmachine, another film production company based in Germany.

 In 2008, Emmerich directed 10,000 BC, a film about the journeys of a prehistoric tribe of mammoth hunters.
 It was a box office hit, but consistently regarded by professional critics as his worst film, as well as one of the worst films of the year.
 He was slated to direct a remake of the 1966 science-fiction film Fantastic Voyage, but he eventually left project, due to clashing with its producer James Cameron.
-In 2009, Emmerich directed 2012, an apocalyptic disaster film based on the conspiracy theory that the ancient Mayans prophesied the world's ending on 21 December 2012.
+In 2009, Emmerich directed 2012, an apocalyptic disaster film based on the conspiracy theory that the ancient Mayans prophesying that the world would end on 21 December 2012.
 Despite mixed reviews, the film went on to be his second-highest-grossing film to date (after Independence Day) and received praise from audiences.
 Emmerich usually finishes production of a large-scale movie both in a time frame shorter and on a budget lower than what is typically requested by other directors.